maemo-leste/maemo-user-guide/README.md

 ## License
 The Maemo Leste User Handbook is published under the [GNU FDL 1.3](https://www.gnu.org/licenses/fdl-1.3.en.html) license.
+The [Sphinx PD theme](https://github.com/iktakahiro/sphinx_theme_pd), included in the source (in _themes dir), is made by Takahiro Ikeuchi and is licenced under the [MIT licence](https://spdx.org/licenses/MIT.html).

 ## Project status
-The project is in an early development stage.
-Expect to see frequent and perhaps radical changes.
+The project is under active development.
+Expect to see frequent and perhaps significant changes.